matatk/landmarks/README.md

 -   Because the process of rasterising the SVG to variously-sized PNGs is slow, the PNGs are cached so they only need to be re-generated when the SVG changes.
 They are cached in the `build/png-cache/` directory.

 -   The `pre-commit` hook is used to ensure only code that passes tests is committed (it does this by running a build, which, in turn, runs the tests).
 [Husky](https://github.com/typicode/husky) manages this so that a build is run before you are asked for a commit message.

+-   For advanced use, you can run the build script directly (which bypasses the tests, beware) with `node scripts/build.js --help`.

 ### Test pages